ngti/androscope/README.md

 </manifest>
 ```

 - `nl.ngti.androscope.IMAGE_CACHE` option configures the folder where the cache is located.
-It must be located in the application `cache` folder.
+It should be a relative path in the application `cache` folder.

 - `nl.ngti.androscope.IMAGE_CACHE.filter` is a regular expression for filenames inside the image cache folder.
 It should be able to filter only image files.